suffolklibraries/sljekyll/_events/elmswell-2020-02-28-south-american-wine.md

 breadcrumb: y
 ---

 Elmswell Library Friends invite you to a wine tasting evening with local wine expert Bob Stopp.
-Taste and learn about some lovely South African wines.
+Taste and learn about some lovely South American wines.

 Ticket price includes nibbles.